tycastleberry/Challenge21/README.md

 # KaseiCoin ERC-20 fungible token  .

-📌 Challenge 21

-> " Crowdsale of KaseiCoin created with solidity.
-A fungible token that is ERC-20 compliant.
-Deployed with Remix IDE and tested with Ganache and MetaMask".
-"

 ## Overview of the project

 Creating a fungible token that is ERC-20 compliant and that will be minted by using a Crowdsale contract from the OpenZeppelin Solidity library.